 Submitting prior art and knowledge of similar patents, and showing the differences in outcomes of your invention versus another, lays legal groundwork: A valid invention is presumed eligible for patent.
 Challengers may perform patent searches on prior art excluded from the inventor's initial art search.
 Potential investors likely will perform prior art and patent searches to build a legal defense.
 In short, a wise inventor should always submit all findings of similar prior art and knowledge with his or her application.
 Why?
 It's then extremely difficult to discredit your invention when legal disputes arise.

-To report and document your idea/invention, Stevens requests that you complete and return the SIT Invention Disclosure Form (Doc.
-392kb) to the Office of Innovation and Entrepreneurship (OIE) as early in the discovery process as possible.
+To report and document your idea/invention, Stevens requests that you go to http://east.inteum.com/stevens/inventorportal/login.aspx.
+Request an account if you don’t have one (only requests from “@stevens.edu” emails will be approved).
+Once the account is approved, log-in, fill out the form and SUBMIT the disclosure.
+It will go directly to the Office of Innovation and Entrepreneurship (OIE).
 The essential components of the disclosure document include

 - Name of the Inventors